 A check-list and packing list of what to bring when you teach English abroad

-When you know the country where you are going to teach English abroad or attend a TEFL course abroad, contact the nearest consulate for your chosen country.
-Find out what visas are required for entry.
-If you have a passport from one of these countries, it is not likely that you will need to get a visa.
+When you know the country where you will teach English abroad or attend a TEFL course abroad, contact the nearest consulate for your chosen country to find out what visas are required for entry; if you have a passport from one of these countries, it is not likely that you will need to get a visa.
 However, you should always check first.
-Source Henley and Partners.

 - United Kingdom: allows access to 174 countries without having to get an entry visa